LirongWu/GCML/README.md

+## Citation

-If you find this file useful in your research, please consider citing:
+If you find this project useful for your research, please use the following BibTeX entry.

 ```
 @inproceedings{wu2022generalized,